ljl-covid/links/README.md

 * [ZB MED COVID-19 Hub](https://www.zbmed.de/en/covid-19/overview/) collects a variety of scientific information and tools for SARS-CoV-2, and their [preVIEW](https://preview.zbmed.de/) service is an aggregator and search engine for preprints
 * [Semantic Scholar's COVID-19 Open Research Dataset](https://pages.semanticscholar.org/coronavirus-research), a free resource of over 47,000 scholarly articles, including over 36,000 with full text, about COVID-19 and the coronavirus family of viruses for use by the global research community
 * [Chemical & Engineering News COVID-19 portal](https://cen.acs.org/sections/Tracking-the-novel-coronavirus.html)
-* [Nextstrain genomic epidemiology](https://nextstrain.org/ncov) showing genetic variants of the virus by area and other factors (see also [this article about "cryptic" transmission](https://bedford.io/blog/ncov-cryptic-transmission/))
-* [SARS-CoV-2 Mutations of Interest](https://github.com/emmahodcroft/cluster_scripts) is a repository maintained by [Emma Hodcroft](https://twitter.com/firefoxx66) containing brief information and highlights about mutations that may have significance, together with dedicated Nextstrain builds for each of them
-* [How the novel coronavirus has evolved](https://graphics.reuters.com/HEALTH-CORONAVIRUS/EVOLUTION/yxmpjqkdzvr/), a Reuters article breaking down the evolution and mutations of the virus and the way they affected different areas of the world in a way more understandable to the layman than Nextstrain
 * [Retracted coronavirus (COVID-19) papers](https://retractionwatch.com/retracted-coronavirus-covid-19-papers/) section maintained by [Retraction Watch](https://retractionwatch.com/)
-* [Structural genomics and interactomics of SARS-CoV-2 novel coronavirus](http://korkinlab.org/wuhan) by Korkin Lab at the Worcester Polytechnic Institute
 * [Report from the WHO-China joint mission](https://www.who.int/docs/default-source/coronaviruse/who-china-joint-mission-on-covid-19-final-report.pdf)
 * [Harvard CCDD's work on COVID-19](https://ccdd.hsph.harvard.edu/covid-19/)
 * [Eurosurveillance early incubation period study](https://www.eurosurveillance.org/content/10.2807/1560-7917.ES.2020.25.5.2000062)